Ukrainian mafia

-The Ukrainian mafia is a type of criminal organization with origins in Ukraine.
-Such organizations are regarded as one of the most influential types of organized crime coming out of the former USSR, including also the Russian mafia, the Georgian mafia, the Chechen mafia, the Armenian mafia and the Azerbaijani mafia.
-Ukrainian criminal organizations are involved in a significant number of illegal activities.
-Although Ukrainian criminal organizations are for the most part independently operating enterprises, they are sometimes connected with Russian mafia organizations, such as the case with Semyon Mogilevich.
+The Ukrainian mafia (Ukrainian: Українська мафія) refers to loosely connected criminal organizations and networks originating and operating in Ukraine, involved in a wide range of illegal activities such as drug trafficking, arms smuggling, money laundering, extortion, and corruption.
+Unlike traditional mafias with rigid hierarchies, these groups often operate through decentralized and fluid alliances, both within Ukraine and internationally.
+Their influence extends into legitimate businesses and politics, making them a powerful force in the country's economic and social landscape.

 History

 Following the collapse of the former Soviet Union, there were large stockpiles of arms left in Ukraine.
-The rise of the Ukrainian mafia came from their participation in the illicit international trafficking in these arms.
+The rise of the Ukrainian mafia came from their participation in the illicit international arms trafficking.
 Between 1992 and 1998, some $32 billion in military material disappeared from military depots in Ukraine and ended up primarily in West Africa and Central Asia.
 At the time Ukrainian criminal organizations were also alleged to have trafficked weapons to war-torn places such as Afghanistan.

 From trafficking in arms, Ukrainian crime syndicates entered into the international trade in illegal drugs, becoming a major player in the narcotics traffic from Central Asia to Central Europe.
 The reach of the Ukrainian criminal organizations has been reported from Central European countries such as the Czech Republic and Hungary, where they're involved in prostitution, to North American countries and Israel, where they found a significant power base following the mass immigration of Ukrainian Jews, most of whom were law-abiding citizens, but also included criminal elements intent on profiting illegally from the open borders.

 In the 2000s, the Ukrainian mafia cooperated with the Neapolitan Camorra in the cigarette smuggling business.
 The Ukrainians would smuggle the cigarettes from Ukraine and Eastern Europe into Italy, where with the help of the Camorra it supplied the Neapolitan market.
 In recent years, the Camorra Contini clan is said to have cooperated in the same scheme with the Ukrainians.